 I visited with my dad one afternoon, then stopped for dinner with special friend Ellie and her husband that evening.

-On the 13th, we moved Mehitabel down to the Minuteman Campground in Littleton, MA, and drove out to Rutland to see the rest of my family: brothers, Steve and Jonathan; sister-in-law Annemarie; and nieces Heather and Jessica.
-We had a great visit and a delicious dinner with them, before heading back to Littleton.
+On the 13th, we moved Mehitabel down to the Minuteman Campground in Littleton, MA, and drove out to Rutland for a visit with the rest of my family: brothers, Steve and Jonathan; sister-in-law Annemarie; and nieces Heather and Jessica.

 The following day, we picked up my almost-11